 The rates of all-cause failure for tFICCs (2.4/1000line days) and for PICCs (3.0/1000-line days) in this study were comparatively low when previously published literature was considered.
-A prospective cohort study that evaluated rates of PICC complications reported an overall failure rate of 14.38/1000-line days and a systematic review examining failure rates of CVADS (by device type) in intensive care units, reported a PICC failure rate of 3.98/1000-line days (six studies; 13078 catheter days).^{36 37} A study comparing femoral catheter exit sites found catheters exiting at the groin had higher overall complication rates than those exiting mid-thigh (45% vs 12% p<0.001).38 critical, although this can be challenging and can lead to subsequent unplanned dressing changes.
-Studies have shown that more than two interrupted dressing changes increase the risk of CLABSI threefold with the risk for infection greater with femoral sites compared with Ξ others.41 42
+A prospective cohort study that evaluated rates of PICC complications reported an overall failure rate of 14.38/1000-line days and a systematic review examining failure rates of CVADS (by device type) in intensive care units, reported a PICC failure rate of 3.98/1000-line days (six studies; 13078 catheter days).
+A study comparing femoral catheter exit sites found catheters exiting at the groin had higher overall complication rates than those exiting mid-thigh (45% vs 12% p<0.001).

-Catheters that exit near the groin are at higher risk of CLABSI.6939 This can result in additional organisational treatment costs of up to US\$ 50 000 per episode as well as a near threefold increase in mortality risk and longer hospital length of stay.40 Ensuring optimal sterile dressing adherence over catheter in the groin region is, therefore,
+Catheters that exit near the groin are at higher risk of CLABSI.
+This can result in additional organisational treatment costs of up to US\$ 50 000 per episode as well as a near threefold increase in mortality risk and longer hospital length of stay.
+Ensuring optimal sterile dressing adherence over catheter in the groin region is, therefore, critical, although this can be challenging and can lead to subsequent unplanned dressing changes.
+Studies have shown that more than two interrupted dressing changes increase the risk of CLABSI threefold with the risk for infection greater with femoral sites compared with $\blacksquare$ others.41 42

 The relocation of the catheter exit site, away from the groin in our study, likely improved catheter dressing adherence and contributed to the low tFICC CLABSI rate (0.24/1000-line days) that was comparable to our PICC rates (0.11/1000-line days).
-When considering the published literature, CLABSI rates for PICCs have been reported at up to 2.5/1000-line days and 3.6/1000-line days for traditional CFV catheters.^{8 37} Our tFICC CLABSI rate was also lower compared with other observational studies that reported infectious outcomes with tFICCs.
-A study of 600 patients with multidrug-resistant bacterial strains, which evaluated infections of tFICCs exiting midthigh, reported a CLABSI rate of 0.46 per 1000-line days.
-Similarly, a feasibility study that assessed the safety and B utility of tFICCs reported a CLABSI rate of 1.28 per 1000line days.^{19 43}
+When considering the published literature, CLABSI rates for PICCs have been reported at up to 2.5/1000-line days and 3.6/1000-line days for traditional CFV catheters.
+Our tFICC CLABSI rate was also lower compared with other observational studies that reported infectious outcomes with tFICCs.
+A study of 600 patients with multidrug-resistant bacterial Inol strains, which evaluated infections of tFICCs exiting midthigh, reported a CLABSI rate of 0.46 per 1000-line days.
+Similarly, a feasibility study that assessed the safety and 8 utility of tFICCs reported a CLABSI rate of 1.28 per 1000line days.

 We reported near negligible symptomatic DVT rates in the matched group.
 While asymptomatic thrombosis cannot be discounted, no catheters required removing for symptomatic DVT in the tFICC group and only two in the PICC group (0.5%, 0.11/1000-line days).
-Symptomatic DVT rates in adult patients have been reported to vary from less than 1% to 28%.44-47 Our systematic approach to vascular assessment, choice of catheter size based on vessel diameter and insertion technique (ultrasound guidance and optimal tip location using intracavitary electrocardiography) possibly contributed to this low rate.^{21 48 49} A study by Greene and colleagues reported thromboembolic events were lower with PICCs inserted in the lower extremities (HR, 1.48; 95% CI 1.02 to 2.15) compared with those inserted in the upper extremities (HR, 10.49; 95% CI 7.79 to 14.11).50 In a retrospective cohort study of 874 patients with superior vena cava syndrome who received a tFICC for chemotherapy, the overall incidence of DVT was 16.47% (0.91/1000line days), with symptomatic DVT reported at 2.01% (0.1/1000-line days).1
+Symptomatic DVT rates in adult patients have been reported to vary from less than 1% to 28%.44-47 Our systematic approach to vascular assessment, choice of catheter size based on vessel diameter and insertion technique (ultrasound guidance and optimal tip location using intracavitary electrocardiography) possibly contributed to this low rate.
+A study by Greene and colleagues reported thromboembolic events were lower with PICCs inserted in the lower extremities (HR, 1.48; 95% CI 1.02 to 2.15) compared with those inserted in the upper extremities (HR, 10.49; 95% CI 7.79 to 14.11).
+In a retrospective cohort study of 874 patients with superior vena cava syndrome who received a tFICC for chemotherapy, the overall incidence of DVT was 16.47% (0.91/1000line days), with symptomatic DVT reported at 2.01% (0.1/1000-line days).